mateusbraga/freestore/README.md

 # Freestore

 Freestore is a research project developed as part of Mateus Braga's [Bachelor's thesis (Portuguese)][thesis] at University of Brasilia, Brazil.
-It is a library that implements a consistent and reconfigurable distributed memory.
+It is a library that implements a fault-tolerant, consistent, and reconfigurable distributed memory.

 Freestore implements a storage abstraction with READ/WRITE operations.
 It replicates the data over all servers and uses the idea that two majorities always intersect to provide fault-tolerance and strong consistency (strict quorum - read most recently written value).
 Freestore also implements a fault-tolerant reconfiguration mechanism (other than consensus protocol - no agreement is required) that allows the cluster to continue operating normally during configuration changes.